Abdulnaser123/Book-Store/README.md

   // ... other book details
 };

-// Call the addBook function from your context addBook(newBook);
+// Call the addBook function from your redux actions addBook(newBook);
 ```
 ### Updating a Book